xgboosted/Cheat-Sheets/DevOps/Kubernetes/minikube.md

 ```

 ## Troubleshooting notes
+- **Docker permission denied**: If you see "permission denied" errors when running Docker or Minikube, your Docker group membership hasn't been applied.
+Log out and back in, or run `newgrp docker` in your current shell.
-- cgroup errors: ensure container runtime and host use compatible cgroup settings (systemd cgroup is preferred).
+- **cgroup errors**: Ensure container runtime and host use compatible cgroup settings (systemd cgroup is preferred).
 Adjust container runtime or pass Minikube flags such as `--container-runtime=containerd` if needed.
-- After adding your user to the `docker` group, log out and back in or run `newgrp docker` to apply the group change.
+- **Minikube won't start**: Do not run Minikube with sudo.
+Ensure `docker run hello-world` works without sudo first.
 - On headless VMs without nested virtualization or unsupported hypervisors, the Docker driver is typically the most reliable.
 - If `minikube start` fails, inspect `minikube logs` and `journalctl -u docker` for details.